Erectile Dysfunction Treatment In Auckland & NZ

 - Physical illness: Because good blood flow helps you to get and keep an erection, health conditions such as diabetes, high cholesterol, high blood pressure, cigarette smoking, obesity, heart disease can all contribute to ED.

 - Psychological factors: Problems at work, relationship issues or financial struggles can all affect your sex drive and performance.
 Some mental health conditions like depression or anxiety can also lead to ED.

-- Medications: Some medications used to treat high blood pressure, high cholesterol, depression, other psychological disorders and prostate disease may cause or worsen Erectile Dysfunction as one of its side effects.
+- Medications: Some medications used to treat high blood pressure, high cholesterol, depression, other psychological disorders and prostate disease may cause or worsen Erectile Dysfunction as one of their side effects.

-ED could be caused by one or more of these factors – so it’s important to see a clinican to rule out and treat your ED appropriately.
+ED could be caused by one or more of these factors – so it’s important to see a clinician to rule out factors and treat your ED appropriately.